metaphacts/ontodia/README.md

 ## What is Ontodia for?

-Ontodia allows you to create and persist diagrams made from connected data - relational, object, semantic.
+Ontodia allows you to create and persist diagrams made from existing data - relational, object, semantic.

-It was designed to visualize RDF data sets in particular, but could be tailored to almost any data sourece by implementing data provider interface.
+It was designed to visualize RDF data sets in particular, but could be tailored to almost any data source by implementing data provider interface.

 ## Core features